 Is Funding Circle profitable?

 Funding Circle reported in March 2020 that it turned profitable on its UK arm in 2019, making £3 million in profits on £100 million in sales.
-It believes the US arm of its global business will soon follow suit in becoming profitable.
+This is still a rarity in the new and growing P2P industry, so it's a highly notable achievement.
+Funding Circle believes the US arm of its global business will soon follow suit in becoming profitable.
 Currently, it's making an overall loss.

 Lenders might be worried about a dramatic plunge in its share price after its flotation on the stock market.
-However, this has nothing to do with the underlying soundness of its business, and more to do with the hype and high price that typically goes with a “” business selling shares for the first time on the stock market.
-Funding Circle is here to stay.
+However, this has less to do with the underlying prospects of its business, and more to do with the hype and high price that typically goes with a “” business selling shares for the first time on the stock market.
+I believe Funding Circle is here to stay.

 What is Funding Circle's minimum lending amount and how many loans can I lend in?